mcstaffa81/leap_hri_2023.io/3-organizers.md

 - [Bahar Irfan](https://www.baharirfan.com/), *University of Plymouth, UK*
 {% include figure.html img="bahar-irfan.jpg" alt="Bahar Irfan" width="200px" height="200px" %}
-Bahar Irfan is an Early-Stage Researcher and a PhD candidate at the Centre for Robotics and Neural Systems, University of Plymouth and SoftBank Robotics Europe, Paris, France, in the joint Marie Skłodowska-Curie ITN project [APRIL](https://www.fose1.plymouth.ac.uk/socem/crns/april/).
+Bahar Irfan is an Early-Stage Researcher and a PhD candidate at the Centre for Robotics and Neural Systems, University of Plymouth and AI Lab, SoftBank Robotics Europe, France, in the joint Marie Skłodowska-Curie ITN project [APRIL](https://www.fose1.plymouth.ac.uk/socem/crns/april/).
 Her work focuses on multi-modal person recognition and personalization in long-term HRI for conversational agents.
 She is also working in a joint project on socially assistive robotics with Colombian School of Engineering Julio Garavito jointly funded by the Royal Academy of Engineering.

 - [Aditi Ramachandran](http://www.aditiramachandran.com/), *Yale University, USA*
 {% include figure.html img="aditi-ramachandran.png" alt="Aditi Ramachandran" width="200px" height="200px" %}